semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DomainSpecification.md

 #### 3.4.2. schema:version

 The term `schema:version` specifies the version of the DS itself.
-The value is a float number that should be increased every time the content of the DS is changed.
+The value type for this term is a string.
+In semantify.it this string represents a float number that should be increased every time the content of the DS is changed.
 The value starts at `1.00`, small patches increase the decimal place, e.g. `1.00` -> `1.01`, bigger patches/vocabulary version updates increase the integer place, e.g. `1.00` -> `2.00`.

 Example: